ktchernov/twitter-list-to-slack/CloudSetup.md

 # Cloud Setup

 If hosting the script with a cloud provider (such as Heroku), credentials and other parameters could be configured through environment variables instead of a credentials file.
-Instead of using local storage for hsitory, Redis should be configured (local storage typically will not work on Cloud providers).
+Instead of using local storage for history, Redis should be configured (local storage typically will not work on Cloud providers).

 ### Crediential Environment Variables